 ZeroClaw: A Lightweight Open Source Alternative to OpenClaw

 ZeroClaw is a blazing-fast, ultra-lightweight AI agent framework built entirely in Rust.
-While OpenClaw has taken the developer world by storm with over 100,000 GitHub stars, it comes with a hefty resource footprint over 1 GB of RAM and a TypeScript runtime.
-ZeroClaw delivers the same core capabilities (multi-channel messaging, persistent memory, tool execution, and proactive AI) in an ~8.8 MB binary that uses less than 5 MB of RAM.
+OpenClaw is fantastic and has over 100,000 GitHub stars, but it’s a resource hog over 1 GB of RAM plus a TypeScript runtime overhead.
+ZeroClaw gives you all the same features (multi-channel messaging, persistent memory, tool execution, autonomous behavior) packed into an ~8.8 MB binary that sips less than 5 MB of RAM.

-If you’ve been looking for a self-hosted AI agent that can run comfortably on a Raspberry Pi, an old laptop, or a $5 VPS, ZeroClaw is the answer.
+Want to run a self-hosted AI agent on a Raspberry Pi, an old laptop, or that $5 VPS you have lying around?
+ZeroClaw is your answer.

 Summary